ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 that the delegation cannot go to an imposter.
 Can the DE be requested to verify the identity of the requestor using common and reasonable methods?

+I share many of the concerns asked by Roman in his DISCUSS.
 I am also concerned that a person acting as a DE would be taking on non-trivial amounts of liability if they are expected to reduce the possibility of delegation to imposters.
 There are risks in accidentally accepting requests from imposters and denying requests to authentic requestors.
 Is the DE expected to be a person or a few persons acting in their individual capacity?

+Overall, the process of maintaining contacts with many registries, including government organizations, the standing/authority such interaction may require, and all the other logistical and political requirements necessary to conduct this work are probably more than one person can handle.

 ### Technical Checks